xavidelamo/mgci-docs/docs/source/annexes/annex2.rst

 preserve both area and distance (see
 `here <https://origen.igac.gov.co/documentos.html>`__) and therefore could be used as a custom projection.
-In case a national projection that minimize area distorsion does not exist for a given country, it is recommended to define a custom Equal Area projection centered on the country area following the instructions described `here <https://mgci-docs.readthedocs.io/en/latest/qgis.html>`__ under
+In case a national projection that minimize area distortion does not exist for a given country, it is recommended to define a custom Equal Area projection centered on the country area following the instructions described `here <https://mgci-docs.readthedocs.io/en/latest/qgis.html>`__ under